All Episodes

 It's not that complicated.

-The Indian in the bull.
+The Indian and the Bull.

-An Indian walks into a cafe with a shotgun in one hand, pulling a male buffalo with the other hand, says to the waiter, I want coffee.
+An Indian walks into a cafe with a shotgun in one hand, pulling a male buffalo with the other hand.

-Waiter says, Sure, chief, coming right up.
+Waiter says, sure, chief, coming right up.

-Gets the Indian a tall mug of coffee, Indian drinks the coffee down to one gulp, turns and blasts the buffalo with the shotgun, causing parts of the animal to splatter everywhere, and then he just walks out.
+Indian drinks the coffee down to one gulp, turns and blasts the buffalo with the shotgun, causing parts of the animal to splatter everywhere, and he just walks out.

-The next morning the Indian returns.
+The next morning, the Indian returns.

 He has his shotgun in one hand, pulling another male buffalo with the other hand.